-During the year ending December 31, 2020, HVO received a Payroll Protection Program ("PPP") loan.
-The US Small Business Administration ("SBA") set terms around this loan which allowed PPP borrowers the ability to qualify to have the loans forgiven if the proceeds are used to pay certain eligible costs.
+During the year ending December 31, 2021, HVO received a Payroll Protection Program ("PPP") loan.
+The US Small Business Administration ("SBA") set terms around this loan which allowed PPP borrowers the ability to qualify to have the loan forgiven if the proceeds were used to pay certain eligible costs.
 Since at the time of receipt of the funds HVO expected that they would meet the standards for forgiveness, it treated this funding as a conditional promise to give.
-As of December 31, 2020, management had made the determination that all conditions set by the SBA have been met, and therefore recognizable as grant revenue during the year.
+As of December 31, 2021, management made the determination that all conditions set by the SBA had been met, and therefore recognizable as grant revenue during the year.
+As of December 31, 2021, the loan was fully forgiven by the SBA and was recorded as such on the accompanying statement of activities for 2021.